Skip to content

 function watch<T>(source: ReadonlySignal<T>, cb: (value: T, prev: T) => void, options?: WatchOptions<T>): Subscription;

 Subscribes to value changes on source.
 Does not fire immediately by default (unlike effect).
-To watch a derived slice, compose with store.select() or computed().
+For derived slices, pass a getter function or wrap the slice with computed().

 ts